slamora/brackets-wiki/Research:-Find-Replace.md

 How the results are displayed and accessed

 * Sublime - New "editor" opened with results grouped by file.
 Double click a match to open an editor.
 * TextMate - Find dialog groups results by file.
 Select a match to display the file in the editor.
 Double click a match to dismiss the dialog and edit the file.
+Gutter displays a search icon for lines with a match.
 * WebStorm
 * Coda
 * Notepad++